Goto main content

 Actions in process

-HI first worked in the Central African Republic from 1994 to 2004, running development programmes that included opening the Bangui orthopaedic centre and setting up the country's only university training course for physical therapy assistants.
-HI returned to CAR in 2016 to launch logistics platform projects that support and facilitate the delivery of aid by humanitarian organisations throughout the country.
-The programme is currently managing a logistics platform composed of a road and river component and an aerial component.
+HI first worked in the Central African Republic between 1994 and 2004, running development projects that included opening the Bangui orthopaedic centre and setting up the country’s only university training course for physical therapy assistants.

 Help them